erincatto/box2d/docs/large_worlds.md

 returned planes are relative to the same origin, and the plane solver is frame agnostic, so they feed `b2SolvePlanes` directly.

-Internally the tree traversal truncates the origin to float, which is conservative the same way the broad phase is: candidate shapes are found with coarse float bounds, then each shape is re-centered on the origin in double, so hits are exact even where the float bounds are not.
+Internally, overlap query boxes are lifted to world float with outward rounding, so they are
-`b2World_CastRay` and `b2World_CastRayClosest` take a `b2Position` origin directly and resolve hit points the same way.
+conservative: an overlapping shape is always found.
+Ray and shape casts traverse the tree with the origin truncated to float, which displaces the traversal by up to one coordinate ULP, about a meter at 1e7.
+A cast that merely grazes a shape by less than that can miss it.
+Shapes the tree does report are re-centered on the origin in double, so reported hits are exact even where the float bounds are not. `b2World_CastRay` and `b2World_CastRayClosest` take a `b2Position` origin directly and resolve hit points the same way.

 ## Recordings and snapshots